-Patriots’ Danny Shelton Posts Message About Adversity On Instagram Amid Breakout Season
+NESN

 #OvercomeAdversity #DeterminedToBeTheBestMe #NFLYear5 #GotMyFamilyToFeed #ThePatriotWay”

-Shelton and the Patriots are set to take on the Jets this Monday at MetLife Stadium.
+Shelton and the Patriots are set to take on the Jets this Monday night at MetLife Stadium.

 Thumbnail photo via Winslow Townson/USA TODAY Sports Images